 The craftspersons of Pingla are organised in a cluster called Chitrataru.
 The society has a two storied building with common work facilities, office room and meeting room in the ground floor and two furnished rooms in the first floor where guests can stay during their visit.
 Visit the Folk Art Centre to learn about colour making and different themes of Patachitra and see wide range of diversified products made by the artists like t-shirts, hand fans, lamps, bags, umbrellas, decorative items etc.

 The village is home to around 250 Patuas, a unique tribe of folk artists who are painters, lyricists, singers and performers-all in one.
 Artisans known as the Chitrakars (picture makers) specialize in creation of painted narrative scrolls called “Pata”.
 Their diverse repertoire includes mythological stories, tribal folk lore, social messages and narrations on contemporary events.
 Patuas paint stories in a series of frames on long scrolls of cloth with natural colours.
 The patuas believe that their own artistry dates back to the time of the ancient civilisation when men used to draw on caves.
 The multitude of colours finds expressions in their annual festival POT Maya.
 It is an endeavor to showcase this rich oral tradition of a community, skilled in translating their ideas through colorful images and soulful tunes.

-Patuas of Naya will celebrate the 9th edition of their festival ‘POT Maya’ from November 16-18, 2018.
+Patuas of Naya celebrate their annual village festival ‘POT Maya’ every year in the month of November.
 The festival is a unique opportunity of witnessing an entire village transform into an art gallery.